FAQs - Reiki

-Many people describe the Reiki as a very warm and soothing sensation, sometimes it can feel a bit tingly or pulse-like.
-Sometimes it can even feel cool.
-No matter what people feel this is just part of what is actually happening, the tip of the iceberg may be a useful analogy for this.
+Many people describe the Reiki as a very warm and soothing sensation, sometimes it can feel a bit tingly or pulse-like, but always pleasant.
+One of the most common things people say after a Reiki treatment is that it is very relaxing.
+No matter what people feel this is just part of what is actually happening.

 Is all Reiki the same?